jasonnerothin/hello-squirrelled/README.md

 hello-squirrelled
 =================

-Scala kickstarter App that uses a gradle + scala test
+A simple scala App that uses a gradle and scala test.